 The Mountain West Research Consortium is comprised of 11 academic institutions working together to build capacity for transformative biomedical research and improve health outcomes within the Western states region.
 MWRC was founded by institutions in western states with historically low levels of NIH funding.
 The consortium provides opportunities for collaboration and research training, as well as access to shared resources and services.
 Activities include joint pilot funding, VIVO networking, mini-sabbaticals, junior faculty mentoring, and an undergraduate biomedical research pipeline program.

 To form a vibrant consortium that strengthens biomedical research activities throughout the Mountain West by leveraging each other's activities.

-- Participate in a system of governance with the Executive and Steering Committees described above;
+- Create an effective and efficient system of governance with the Executive and Steering Committees described above

 - Establish research infrastructure support mechanisms to share and leverage resources

 - Develop pilot fund programs to stimulate collaboration between basic and clinical scientists and provide funding opportunities for junior faculty across the MWRC

 - Develop collaborations based on disease and clinical content areas with special consideration of unique populations and environment in the Mountain West region

 - Develop websites, databases and other collaborative tools to support the work of the MWRC